Ashurst railway station: History

 Opened by the London, Brighton and South Coast Railway, it became part of the Southern Railway during the grouping of 1923.
 The station then passed on to the Southern Region of British Railways on nationalisation in 1948.

 The station was destaffed around 1970 following which all the station buildings were demolished in 1983.

-When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Railways.
+When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Rail.

 Facilities

 Ashurst station is unstaffed and tickets must be bought from the self-service ticket machine at the station.

 The station has passenger help points and covered seating areas available on both platforms.
 The station also has a small car park and cycle rack at the station entrance.

-The Uckfield bound platform is accessible without steps however the London bound platform is only reachable by the stepped footbridge so isn't accessible.
+The Uckfield bound platform is accessible without steps, however the London bound platform is only reachable by the stepped footbridge.